Joint Learning of Linear Time-Invariant Dynamical Systems: Joint Learning of LTI Systems

 Based on the parameterization in \pref{eq:linear_model}, we solve for $\widehat{\Wb} = \{\widehat{W}_i\}_{i=1}^k$ and $\widehat{B} = \left[ \hat \beta_1 | \hat \beta_2 | \cdots \hat \beta_M \right] \in \R^{k \times M}$, as follows:

 where $\Lcal(\Theta^*, \Wb, B)$ is the averaged squared loss across all $M$ systems:

 In the analysis, we assume that one can approximately find the minimizer in \pref{eq:mt_opt}.
-Although the loss function in \pref{eq:mt_opt} is non-convex, thanks to its structure, computationally fast methods for accurately finding the minimizer are applicable.
-Specifically, the loss function in \pref{eq:mt_opt} is quadratic and the non-convexity appears in the form of a rank constraint over the joint parameter $\Theta^*$.
-In \pref{eq:mt_opt}, we choose an explicit low-rank representation $(\Wb,B)$ (see \cite{burer2003nonlinear}).
-For such problems, it has been shown that gradient descent converges to the true low-rank matrix at a linear rate, under mild conditions \cite{wang2017unified}.
-In fact, it is shown that simple methods such as stochastic gradient descent have global convergence and these low-rank formulations do not lead to any spurious local minima \cite{ge2017no}.

-Further, the loss function is biconvex in the parameters $\Wb$ and $B$.
-As such, alternating minimization techniques converge to global optima, under standard assumptions \cite{jain2017non}.
-Note that a near-optimal minimum is sufficient here as the problem involves unavoidable estimation errors.
-Moreover, the error of the joint estimator in \pref{eq:mt_opt} degrades gracefully in the presence of moderate optimization errors.
-For instance, suppose that the optimization problem is solved up to an error of $\epsilon$ from the global optimum.
+Although the loss function in \pref{eq:mt_opt} is non-convex, thanks to its structure, computationally fast methods for accurately finding the minimizer are applicable. {Specifically, the loss function in \pref{eq:mt_opt} is quadratic and the non-convexity is the bilinear dependence on $(\Wb, B)$}.
+The optimization in \pref{eq:mt_opt} is of the form of explicit rank-constrained representations ~\cite{burer2003nonlinear}.
+For such problems, it has been shown under mild conditions that gradient descent converges to a low-rank minimizer at a linear rate~\cite{wang2017unified}. {Moreover, it is known that methods such as stochastic gradient descent have global convergence, and these bilinear non-convexities do not lead to any spurious local minima \cite{ge2017no}.
+In addition, since the loss function is biconvex in $\Wb$ and $B$, alternating minimization techniques converge to global optima, under standard assumptions \cite{jain2017non}.
+Nonetheless, note that a near-optimal minimum for the objective function is sufficient, and we only need to estimate the product $W B$ accurately instead of recovering both $W$ and $B$}.
+More specifically, the error of the joint estimator in \pref{eq:mt_opt} degrades gracefully in the presence of moderate optimization errors.
+For instance, suppose that the optimization problem is solved up to an error of $\epsilon$ from a global optimum.
 It can be shown that an additional term of magnitude $O\rbr{\epsilon/\lambda_{\min}(C)}$ arises in the estimation error, due to this optimization error.
 Numerical experiments in \pref{sec:numerical} illustrate the implementation of \pref{eq:mt_opt}.

-In the sequel, we provide key results for the joint estimator in \pref{eq:mt_opt} and establish the decay rate for $\sum_{m=1}^M \norm{A_m - \hat{A}_m}_F^2$, that holds with high probability.
+In the sequel, we provide key results for the joint estimator in \pref{eq:mt_opt} and establish the high probability decay rates of $\sum_{m=1}^M \norm{A_m - \hat{A}_m}_F^2$.